 To best view our launches we recommend visiting the NASA Wallops Visitors Center on Route 175 off U.S. Route 13 in Virginia or the Assateague Island National Seashore Park.
 Additionally, from anywhere along the Delmarva Peninsula - (ocean side), a good view is offered looking southward along the MARS launch trajectory.
-We recommend to the viewer that you bring the following: sunscreen, sun glasses, bug repellent, a good book, a beach chair or blanket.
+We recommend that viewers bring the following: sunscreen, sun glasses, bug repellent, a good book, a beach chair or blanket.

 Group Tours and Security